ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 Thanks for reading! · (*ˊᗜˋ*)/ᵗᑋᵃᐢᵏ ᵞᵒᵘ*

 {: .box-warning}
-**P.S.:** I would like to thank GuideM, especially Ian, Renzon, Rodel, and their entire team, for sponsoring the Red Teaming Village at ROOTCON 17.
-Thank you! 🙏 I would also like to express my gratitude to the entire Red Teaming Village Team at ROOTCON 17, as well as all the hackstreetboys and their families that are present/attended the conference (Mon + Arcee, AJ, Emman, Ariz, Felix, Ian, CJ, Ronald, and Shav).
-Shoutout to all my idols, old friends and new friends I saw at the conference.
+**P.S.:** I would like to thank GuideM, especially Ian, Renzon, and their entire team, for sponsoring the Red Teaming Village at ROOTCON 17.
+Thank you! 🙏 I would also like to express my gratitude to the entire [**Red Teaming Village**](https://www.facebook.com/redteamingph) Team at ROOTCON 17, as well as all the hackstreetboys and their families that are present/attended the conference (Mon + Arcee, AJ, Emman, Ariz, Felix, Ian, CJ, Ronald, Shav, Rodel, Bianca and Sir Mon).
+Shoutout to all my idols, friends and acquaintances I saw at the conference.
 It was nice seeing you all. 🫡

 Cheers! 🍻

-By the way, here is the **full video walkthrough** using the solutions above to solve the **user.txt** flag for the **Red Teaming Village CTF Challenge at ROOTCON 17**.
+By the way, here is the **full video walkthrough** using the solutions above to solve the **user.txt** flag for the [**Red Teaming Village**](https://www.facebook.com/redteamingph) **CTF Challenge at ROOTCON 17**.
 <center>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=ChXqsuu73q0" target="_blank"><img align="center" src="http://img.youtube.com/vi/ChXqsuu73q0/0.jpg" alt="(ROOTCON 17) Red Teaming Village's OSINT and CTF Challenge Walkthrough/Solution" width="500" height="375" border="10" /></a></center>